 Nutty Marzipan Bundt Cake

 Marzipan and nuts

-In a pinch, I make my own marzipan which is easy to do.
-You will find my recipe in this post.
-However, I find I have to stick it in the freezer for a bit to harden up if I want to add pieces to a recipe.
+In a pinch, I make my own marzipan, which is easy to do.
+You will find my recipe below.
+However, stick it in the freezer for 15 minutes so it hardens up enough to add pieces to a recipe.

+Nutty Marzipan Bundt Cake